omnistrate-oss/omnistrate-licensing-sdk-go/README.md

 )

 func main() {
-	err := validator.ValidateLicenseForProduct("[org-id]", "[product plan unique id]")  value should be hardcoded, based on the value configured when enabling the feature if err != nil {
+	err := validator.ValidateLicense("[org-id]", "[product plan unique id]")  value should be hardcoded, based on the value configured when enabling the feature if err != nil {
 		fmt.Println("License validation for product failed:", err)
 	} else {